dajmcdon/tamara-site/research.md

 * “Dead Matter: A Historical Materialist Approach to Literary Corpses in W.G.
 Sebald and Oscar Zeta Acosta.”
 * “A Tale of Two Genres: Duæling Discourses in Luis Rafael Sánchez’s _Quíntuples_.”
 * “Violencia y alienación social en El Salvador: _El arma en el hombre_ como Bildungsroman neoliberal.”
+* “Listening for the Mexican Archive: Sound, Crisis, and Intertextuality in _En la soledad de un cielo muerto_”

 ![](assets/images/HCMApril2019.jpg)
 _In April 2019, I had the pleasure of participating in a workshop and spending the day with Honduran-Salvadoran author Horacio Castellanos Moya, one of two authors whose corpora I examine at length in my dissertation project._